-Prerequisite or Co-requisite: ENGL 75 or ESOL 72 (formerly PE 250)
+Prerequisite or Co-requisite: ENGL 75 or ESOL 72 or ESOL 100

+(formerly PE 250)

 Introduces the basic principles for care and prevention of athletic injuries.
 Emphasis will be placed on scientific applications for recognition, diagnosis, classification, treatment and rehabilitation of body.